by Marc Nieper-Wißkirchen

 extended by binding

-to a CFG
+each label to a CFG

 location initially holding an invalid CFG block.

-The cfg term
+The cfg terms and

 the body cfg term